Mrian07/Proyeksi/docs/installation-and-operations/misc/packaged-postgresql-migration/README.md

 Keep all other values the same by simply confirming them by pressing `enter` .

-After the configuration process has run through, your OpenProject installation will be running on PostgreSQL!
+After the configuration process has run through, your ProyeksiApp installation will be running on PostgreSQL!